nihaljn/3D-Pose-Estimation/docs/index.md

 Algorithms for 3D human pose estimation from single images have seen a great interest in recent times.
 In this section, we discuss the recent techniques that tackle this aspect.

-There has been significant progress in the field of 3D human pose reconstruction from images in recent years[1, 2, 5].
-[1] also attempt to estimate multi-person 3D human poses from single images.
+There has been significant progress in the field of 3D human pose reconstruction from images in recent years [1, 2, 5].
+Similar to our work, [1] attempt to estimate multi-person 3D human poses from single images.
 Further, [2, 5] focus on the task of reconstructing 3D human poses from video-feed data, which is directly related to the proposed problem.

-In this work, we focus on estimation of 3D poses by introducing a weakly-supervised multi-view training method.
-It is related in spirit but different in both task and methodology to the method on geometric supervision of monocular depth estimation from stereo views of [Garg et al.], the multi-view visual hull constraint used for reconstruction of static objects by [Yan et al.], and the differentiable ray-potential view-consistency used by [Tulsiani et al].
-Weak supervision has been explored for pose estimation purposes in which involves complementing fully-annotated data with 2D pose annotations.
-Furthermore, [Simon et al.] iteratively improve a 2D pose detector through view consistency in a massive multiview studio, using RANSAC and manual intervention to remove outliers.
-While effective for imposing reprojection constraints during training, these methods still require extensive manual 2D annotation in the images featuring the target motions and knowledge of the external camera matrix.
-By contrast, the only manual intervention our approach requires is to supply the camera intrinsic parameters, which are either provided by the manufacturer or can be estimated using standard tools.
+While they achieve really good results on the task of 3D human pose estimation, they rely on access to 3D pose annotation which is expensive to gather.
+We differ from these works in that we want to estimate 3D poses without using any 3D labels.

+Some prior work has also attempted to perform 3D human pose estimation without using labels [10, 11].
+[11] uses a complicated setup that involves projecting 3D poses to 2D via triangulations.
+[10] use a method that tries to jointly predict camera parameters and poses by performing bundle-adjustment using a neural refiner.
+[12] make use of epipolar geometry and triangulations to lift 2D poses to 3D in a self-supervised way.
+In contrast to these works, in this project we want to develop an intuitive strategy that can lift 2D poses to 3D without 3D supervision via a light-weight model.
+To enforce this, we use the simple baseline proposed in [2] as our model in most experiments.

+Our work is also related to the recent works in computer vision that use weakly-supervised learning and test-time adaptation [8, 9].
+We borrow the popular intuitions of reconstruction and consistency errors that have been widely used in 3D computer vision.

 ## Idea